Terron Chavis awaits hearing to prove his innocence

 On March 5, 2004, a woman was nursing her five-week-old daughter when she heard a knock at the front door.
 A man asked about cutting lumber from the adjacent property, then displayed a gun and forced his way in.

 The victim said that the man retrieved a knife from the kitchen and ordered her to go to the bedroom.
 There, the assailant forced the victim to engage in oral sex and unprotected vaginal intercourse, followed by intercourse using a condom.
 Afterwards, the assailant asked for all of the victim’s money.
 The victim replied that she only had $25, so the assailant forced her to drive herself, her baby, and the assailant to an ATM to withdraw more money.
-The assailant was still armed with both the gun and knife.
+The assailant was still armed with both the gun and knife and remained in the car with the baby when the victim sent to the ATM.
 After telling the victim to swear that she would not tell anyone what happened, the assailant left.
-The victim called her husband, who then called the police.
+Hours later, the victim called her husband, who then called the police.

 When the police arrived, they took a statement from the victim and searched the house as well as the surrounding area.
 The victim was later taken to the hospital for a sexual assault evaluation.
-During the examination, the victim provided another statement with details not included in the initial report.
-She said that when the assailant first entered the house, he put on plastic, food service gloves which he wore throughout the assault.
+During the examination, three hours after police were initially called, the victim provided another statement with details not included in the initial report, including the important fact that she recognized her rapist as a friend of step-daughter’s.
+She also added that when the assailant first entered the house, he put on plastic, food service gloves which he wore throughout the assault.
 The victim also said that when she and the assailant struggled after returning to the house, the assailant cut his pinky finger with the knife and she could see blood inside the glove.
 Finally, the victim described the assailant as being a black male, 5’7”-5’8” and about 120 pounds, noting that he was not much bigger than her.

-It is not entirely clear why Terron, a 6’1” and 155-pound high school football player, was an initial suspect.
+Terron was a 6’1” and 155-pound high school football player.
 When law enforcement came to his house and asked him to come to the station, he agreed to go, but said he had to return his dog to his grandfather’s house first.
 While doing so, the dog nipped Terron’s pinky finger.
 Terron recalled the deputy saying, “he got you, didn’t he?”
+This comment was later confirmed at trial.

-Three days later, a pair of plastic gloves with blood in one finger was discovered in a ditch near the victim’s home.
-The victim’s husband claimed that he let their dog out and the dog immediately went to the ditch along the road in front of the house.
-The husband followed the dog and saw the gloves lying on top of the grass in the ditch.
-The husband called law enforcement, and detectives came and collected the gloves.
-The ditch where the gloves were discovered was part of the area that law enforcement previously searched on the day of the crime.
+Three days later, a pair of plastic gloves with blood inside was discovered in a ditch in the front of the victim’s home.
+The victim’s husband claimed that he let their dog out and the dog immediately went to the ditch.
+The husband followed the dog and saw the gloves lying on top of the grass.
+He called law enforcement, and detectives came and collected the gloves.
+The ditch where the gloves were discovered was part of the area that law enforcement previously searched with scent dogs on the day of the crime.

 Evidence Collected

-Law enforcement collected various items from in and around the victim’s home, including the bed sheet and pillow cases, and eventually the plastic gloves.
+Law enforcement collected various items from in and around the victim’s home, including the bed sheet and pillowcases, and eventually the plastic gloves.
 Law enforcement also collected a rape kit from the victim.
 No physical evidence from inside the victim’s home matched to Terron.
-However, the blood inside the plastic gloves was DNA tested and found to be a match to Terron.
+However, the blood inside the plastic gloves was DNA tested and found to match to Terron’s DNA.

 Trial